sadiya0312/Eclipse-Based-Localization/README.md

 ## Ready to navigate outside the world
 ### Thank you for landing on our evolving project page.
 You are here because you wanted to explore the Moon.
 The Moon - every astro-explorer's favorite.
 To get you excited chcek out our [website](https://alyssabethl.github.io/eclipse-nav/index.html)
-Let me show you a different side of Monn through this project.
+Let me show you a different side of Moon through this project.
 But first you have to run the project.
-In order to run this project you need to understand its structure.
+In order to run this project you need to understand project structure.
 ### The project consist of seven folders.
   * Initial input - consist of files and path to download files that are required to start the project.
   * Lunar disk - has code to detect the lunar disk during the time of total eclipse